gpiio/openvpn-aws-terraform/readme.md

-openvpn on aws acting as a bastion host
+working with openvpn on aws acting as a bastion host